 Can I come early?

-Yes, doors will be open at 5:15 PM for those who would like to pick up free t-shirts - there will also be hors d'oeuvres, beverages and treats for those who would like to wait in Alden Memorial until the event start at 6:00 PM.
+Yes, doors will be open at 11:30 AM - there will also be hors d'oeuvres, beverages and treats for those who would like to wait in Alden Memorial until the event start at 12:00 PM.